 - have achieved a minimum of a 2:1 Bachelor’s degree or have completed a Masters or a PhD from a UK institution by July 2016.

 - have completed the most recent university level qualification a maximum of 3 years prior to the date of application

 For more detailed information please visit: http://www.britishcouncil.org/study-work-create-india

-The information below is about the 2015 programme.
-This page will be updated with information about the 2017 programme as soon as it is available.
+The information below is about previous programmes.
+This page will be updated as soon as new information is available.